blackfalcon/articles/presentations/sass_junk_drawer.md

 	style.scss
 ```

-###Sass partials and the manifest
+##Sass partials and the manifest
 [Partials](http://goo.gl/iRHu0) are a simple and powerful weapon in the Sass arsenal.
 Simply put, any file that has an *underscore* before the name, `_partialName.scss`, will __not__ be processed into a `.css` file by itself.
 It is required to be imported into a file that __will__ be processed into CSS.

-###Manifest files
+##Manifest files
 In this file structure example, the only file that is processed into CSS is the `style.scss` manifest.
 It's here where all your custom add-ons, configs, elements, modules, views, mixins, extends, etc., are all [imported](http://goo.gl/WhLho) and processed into a production stylesheet.
 It is important that this file be kept void of any CSS rules.

 This is not to say that `style.scss` is the only Sass manifest file.
-Manifests can import other manifests.
-As seen in this [example manifest](http://goo.gl/Jhedp) from the Toadstool style guide framework, manifests can be written to import all the files within a sub-directory.
-This pattern helps to keep the `style.css` manifest easy to read while keeping sub-directory files nicely organized.
+Manifests can import other manifests as seen in this [example manifest](http://goo.gl/Jhedp) from the Toadstool style guide framework.
+Manifests can import all the files within a sub-directory, a pattern that helps to keep the `style.css` manifest easy to read while keeping sub-directory files nicely organized.

 Follow *The Inception Rule: don’t go more than four levels deep.* That is if you want to keep your sanity.
 Going beyond this rule will increase unnecessary complexity in your apps UI.

-####Manual manifest files or glob-imports
+###Manual manifest files or glob-imports
 *Manual* manifests are just that, manual management of imported Sass files from sub-directories.
 This is a good practice to follow when you need specific control over the inheritance of files.
 Example, rule A needs to come before rule B in the output cascade.

 *Glob-imports* on the other hand is a way for you to simply point to a directory in your manifest, `@import "directory/*";` and Sass will import all the files in alphabetical order.
 This is great for a directory of mixins or functions that simply need to be loaded in memory for Sass to process the CSS.
 If you want to use the *glob* function but require a specific order, a naming convention like `_01_mixin.scss` could work as well.

 While *glob-import* is a feature available to Rails projects, this is not a native feature of Sass.
-If you are not developing a Rails project, [Chris Eppstein](https://github.com/chriseppstein) wrote a [RubyGem](http://goo.gl/ww5Wo) that can be used with Sass or Compass projects.
+If you are not developing a Rails project, [Chris Eppstein](https://github.com/chriseppstein) wrote a [RubyGem](http://goo.gl/ww5Wo) that can be used with either Sass or Compass.

-###Configurable options
+##Configurable options
 An advanced concept of using a Sass structure like this is using a `_config.scss` file to manage the [smart defaults](http://goo.gl/BZOUE) for your UI.
-Nested in the module directories, `@mixin` and `@extend` rules can be engineered to take advantage of these configurable options.
-Using this technique will help to keep all your UI configurable options easily accessible and manageable, especially when you are using extended Sass libraries like [Zurb's Foundation](http://goo.gl/lgFtD) or [Toadstool](http://goo.gl/PqQSK).
+Using this technique will help to keep all your UI configurable options easily accessible and manageable, especially when you are using extended Sass libraries like [Zurb's Foundation](http://goo.gl/lgFtD) or [Toadstool w/Stipe](http://goo.gl/PqQSK).

 It is important that there are no CSS rules in the `_config.scss` file.
-Typically you will include it at the head of a processed *Sass manifest* file, such as `style.scss`.
+Typically you will include it at the head of a *Sass manifest* file, such as `style.scss`.
 Depending on how your architecture progresses, there may be times when you need to import your `_config.scss` file again in another module.
 As long as you keep any CSS rules out of this document, there is nothing wrong with this.

-###Element partials
+##Element partials
-It is in the elemental partials that we start to get to work.
-Here we write Sass rules that will create your UI foundational layer of the site/app. `_buttons.scss`, `_forms.scss`, `_global_design.scss`, `_reset.scss` and `_typography.scss` all contain Sass rules that will process into CSS.
+It is in the elemental partials that we get to work.
+Here we write Sass rules that will create your UI foundational layer. `_buttons.scss`, `_forms.scss`, `_global_design.scss`, `_reset.scss` and `_typography.scss` all contain Sass rules that will process into CSS.
 While they will __import__ other *partials*, *mixins* and *silent placeholder* rules, it is important to remember that these files are engineered __only to output CSS__.

 Let's take __buttons__ for example.
-It's amazing that something as simple as buttons can be such an amazingly complex architecture.
-Between gradients, :hover and :active states, one could go a little mad.
-There are a number of really awesome [Compass Extensions](http://goo.gl/qN4IZ) you can install to help you get started.
-In our `_buttons.scss` partial we only write our button styles, like so:
+It's amazing that something as simple as buttons have such a complex architecture.
+Between gradients, `:hover` and `:active` states, one could go a little mad.
+There are a number of really awesome [Compass Extensions](http://goo.gl/qN4IZ) you can install to help you get started, so in our `_buttons.scss` partial we only write our button styles, like so:

 ```scss
 button, a.button {